cognitedata/cognite-gql-pygen/cognite/cdf_dm/README.md

 ## Glossary

- * DM - Data Modeling, data service by Cognite.
+ * DM - CDF Data Modeling, data service by Cognite.
 For our purposes, it is "the API".
- * `dm_client` - this package
+ * `cdf_dm` - this package
  * Space - DM object, a high-level container for all things in DM.
 Like a namespace.
 Subordinate only to CDF project.
  * Data Model - Often used interchangeably with "Schema", a set of Domain Models (a.k.a. schema types) that together help model a use case.
  * Domain - knowledge domain, similar to use case (though we can have multiple use cases that use a single Domain, like several clients in a very similar business)
- * Domain Model - a `dm_clients` term - often used interchangeably with "schema type" - a single class of objects with all its fields, e.g. "pump" or "generator".
+ * Domain Model - a `cdf_dm` term - often used interchangeably with "schema type" - a single class of objects with all its fields, e.g. "pump" or "generator".
- * Item - a `dm_clients` term - an instance of a Domain Model, e.g. generator "G42".
+ * Item - a `cdf_dm` term - an instance of a Domain Model, e.g. generator "G42".
  * Instance - a DM term - a data entity, either a Node or an Edge (see below).
  * Node - a DM term - a data entity, can contain multiple fields.
  * Edge - a DM term - a data entity that connects two nodes (directionally).
- * DomainAPI - a `dm_clients` term - a top-level Python class for a Domain.
+ * DomainAPI - a `cdf_dm` term - a top-level Python class for a Domain.
 It provides easy access to various DomainModelAPIs (see below).
- * DomainModelAPI - a `dm_clients` term - a Python class (or class instance) which provides management over a single DomainModel, e.g. create new pumps, delete a pump, list all pumps...
+ * DomainModelAPI - a `cdf_dm` term - a Python class (or class instance) which provides management over a single DomainModel, e.g. create new pumps, delete a pump, list all pumps...
- * DomainClient - a `dm_clients` term - a Python class (or class instance) which serves as a namespace for easy access to all DomainModelAPIs in a use case.
+ * DomainClient - a `cdf_dm` term - a Python class (or class instance) which serves as a namespace for easy access to all DomainModelAPIs in a use case.